 Kelleher, Tom.
 Advertising.
 Kelleher's academic interests are social media in strategic organizational communication, diffusion and adoption of communication technology, campaigns, ethics, and teaching and learning with online media.
-He has published in 10 different scholarly journals including Journal of Communication, Journal of Computer-Mediated Communication, Journal of Mass Media Ethics, Journalism & Mass Communication Educator, Journal of Public Relations Research, and Public Relations Review.
-He served as guest editor for Journal of Public Relations Research for a 2010 special issue on social media.

-His first book, "Public Relations Online: Lasting Concepts for Changing Media," released by SAGE in 2006, was among the first scholarly textbooks in public relations to focus on the implications of social media and "Web 2.0" technologies for theory and practice.
-He is contracted to write his second book on public relations in the digital age with Oxford University Press.
+He has published in in numerous journals including Journal of Communication, Journal of Computer-Mediated Communication, Journal of Public Relations Research, and Journal of Mass Media Ethics.
+His first book, Public Relations Online: Lasting Concepts for Changing Media, released by SAGE in 2006, was the first scholarly textbook in public relations to focus on the implications of social media technologies for theory and practice.
+In January 2017, Oxford University Press published his second book, Public Relations, an introductory textbook that covers fundamental student learning outcomes with organic integration of practical ethics and digital, social, and mobile technologies.

 Kelly, Kathleen S. Public Relations.
 Specializes in fund raising, public relations theory, and nonprofit management.
-Publications include Effective Fund-Raising Management, 1998 (Lawrence Erlbaum Associates); Fund Raising and Public Relations: A Critical Analysis, 1991 (Lawrence Erlbaum Associates); "Teaching Fund Raising," Learning to Teach: What You Need to Know to Develop a Successful Career as a Public Relations Educator (3rd ed., L. M. Sallot & B. J. DeSanto, Eds.), 2003; "The State of Fund-Raising Theory and Research," New Strategies for Educational Fund Raising (M. J. Worth, Ed.), 2002; "ROPES: A Model of the Fund-Raising Process," The Nonprofit Handbook: Fund raising

-(3rd ed., J. M. Greenfield, Ed.), 2001a; "Stewardship: The Fifth Step in the Public Relations Process," Handbook of Public Relations (R. L. Heath, Ed.), 2001b; "From Motivation to Mutual Understanding: Shifting the Domain of Donor Research," Major Issues Facing Fund Raising (D. F. Burlingame, Ed.), 1997; "Public Relations Expertise and Organizational Effectiveness: A Study of U.S. Hospitals" (with C. G. Gordon), Journal of Public Relations Research, 11(2), 1999; "Utilizing Public Relations Theory to Conceptualize and Test Models of Fund Raising," Journalism & Mass Communication Quarterly, 72(1), 1995.
+Publications include Effective Fund-Raising Management, 1998 (Lawrence Erlbaum Associates); Fund Raising and Public Relations: A Critical Analysis, 1991 (Lawrence Erlbaum Associates); "Teaching Fund Raising," Learning to Teach: What You Need to Know to Develop a Successful Career as a Public Relations Educator (3rd ed., L. M. Sallot & B. J. DeSanto, Eds.), 2003; "The State of Fund-Raising Theory and Research," New Strategies for Educational Fund Raising (M. J. Worth, Ed.), 2002; "ROPES: A Model of the Fund-Raising Process," The Nonprofit Handbook: Fund raising (3rd ed., J. M. Greenfield, Ed.), 2001a; "Stewardship: The Fifth Step in the Public Relations Process," Handbook of Public Relations (R. L. Heath, Ed.), 2001b; "From Motivation to Mutual Understanding: Shifting the Domain of Donor Research," Major Issues Facing Fund Raising (D. F. Burlingame, Ed.), 1997; "Public Relations Expertise and Organizational Effectiveness: A Study of U.S. Hospitals" (with C. G. Gordon), Journal of Public Relations Research, 11(2), 1999; "Utilizing Public Relations Theory to Conceptualize and Test Models of Fund Raising," Journalism & Mass Communication Quarterly, 72(1), 1995.

 Kim, Eunice.
 Advertising.
-Dr. Kim's research focuses on marketing and persuasive communications in digital and social media environments, consumer-brand relationships, consumer psychology, and media psychology.
-Her recent research has examined the role of social media as a venue for building relationships with brands, with a focus on motivation, personality, and consumer behavior on social media.
-She has had articles published in a number of peer-reviewed journals, including International Journal of Advertising, Computers in Human Behavior, Journal of Interactive Advertising, Personality and Individual Differences, and Journal of Promotion Management.
-She teaches advertising and public relations strategy, research, and digital persuasive communication.
+Dr. Kim is an assistant professor with a joint position with the Department of Advertising and the Department of Public Relations.
+Her research focuses on marketing and persuasive communications in digital and social media environments, consumer-brand relationships, consumer psychology, and media psychology.
+Her primary research focuses on the role of digital media, which includes social media, in marketing and persuasive communications and how digital media experience influences outcomes related to engagement and relationship building.
+She has had articles published in a number of peer-reviewed journals, including International Journal of Advertising, Journal of Current Issues & Research in Advertising, Computers in Human Behavior, Journal of Interactive Advertising, Personality and Individual Differences, and Journal of Promotion Management.
+She has awarded the 2017 Mary Alice Shaver Promising Professor Award and the 2015 Research Fellowship Award from American Academy of Advertising and is the recipient of the 2017 -2018 Arthur W. Page Legacy Scholar.
+As an assistant professor in the position of digital communications, she teaches strategy, research methods, and digital persuasive communication that covers a wide range of persuasion theories and concepts related to understanding the psychology of persuasion in digital media environments.
+She has worked in consumer research and account planning at several advertising agencies and worked as a social media communication consultant.